krzysjed/AudioRecorder_KivyApp/prototype_desktop/index.md

 ## **Description**

-Directory contains prototype working only desktop Prototype can:
+Directory contains prototype working only desktop.
+Prototype can:
 - record audio in .wav,
 - save and delete recorded audio,